INDAPlus20/AssignmentsInstructions/rust-task-6/README.md

 To write a front-end in Rust, we'll use the [Good Game Easily library (GGEZ)](https://ggez.rs/).
 For help, you're refeered to the library documentations with very good examples.

-Take inspiration from existing chess games or go crazy and make rustacular!
+Take inspiration from existing chess games or go crazy and make something rustacular!

 ### Prepare assignment